DINE & DISCOVER

 $75 per person includes optional docent-led hike, reception, live music, and dinner with wine pairings.

 Dinner will be prepared by Chef Jim White and his team, who are passionate about bringing sustainably sourced foods and thoughtful dining experiences to students and adults alike.
 Our meals are inspired by the seasons, featuring locally sourced ingredients as much as possible.
-Because of this, our menu is designed just days prior to the event.
-Here’s a menu from a past Dine & Discover dinner to give you a sense of the kinds of delicious meals that Chef Jim and his team create!
-Also, we’re happy to accommodate specific dietary requests and you’ll be able to note those when purchasing your tickets.
+We’re happy to accommodate specific dietary requests and you’ll be able to note those when purchasing your tickets.

 Dinner is served family-style at community tables.
 If you’re joining a large group (8 people or more), please specify your group when purchasing tickets and we’ll be sure to reserve seats together for your group.